orsenthil/senthil.learntosolveit.com-deploy/posts/2007/10/09/slashdot-party-at-madurai.md

 **Update**

-I convinced my sister and my cousin to come along for a coffee and we all went there. btw both of them can be considered geeks as I have seen my sister twidling with computer a lot before she decided to pursue her Dental Studies, and my cousin aged 11 was playing with Nintendo DS lite in full swing.
+I convinced my sister and my cousin to come along for a coffee and we all went there. btw both of them can be considered geeks as I have seen my sister twidling with computer a lot before she decided to pursue her Dental Studies, and my cousin aged 11 was playing with {{% wikipedia article="Nintendo DS" %}} lite in full swing.
 We had good time and had a cake cheering slashdot. :)

 ----